pterodactyl/documentation/guides/mounts.md

 3. Click the **+** button
 4. Restart the server

 The files of the mount should become available in the target path in the container.
-You can temporarily change your server startup command to `ls <mount target>`, should output the contents of the mount if configured correctly.
+You can temporarily change your server startup command to `ls <mount target>`, which should output the contents of the mount if configured correctly.

 :::warning Mounts cannot be accessed
 Mounts do not appear in the Panel's file manager, nor are they accessible via SFTP.
 However, the server itself will be able to see and use the mounts.